Due to ‘workload’ difficulties, a’stressed’ solicitor forged emails.

 After an examination, it was discovered that when his colleague returned to work, Mr Hall had “misled” him about the status of six files and said he had sent emails when he had not.

-Mr Hall supplied two emails after being questioned by the same colleague, but had changed the dates and timings to make it appear as if they had been sent.
+After the emails were questioned by the same colleague, Mr Hall produced two emails but had altered the dates and times to look like they had been sent.

 After consulting with the company’s IT staff, it was discovered that the emails had been tampered with, which Mr Hall admitted.